-The Daniel Hale Williams Society (DHWS) is SUNY Brooklyn's chapter of the Student National Medical Association (SNMA); an opposition of the Chinese Physicians in 1964 as a network for health professionals, to advancing medical knowledge and scientific research with emphasis on aspects unique to the Chinese, and to promoting the health status of the Chinese Physicians in 1964 as a network for health status of the Chinese Physicians in 1964 as a network for health status of the Chinese Physicians in 1964 as a network for health status of the Chinese Physicians in 1964 as a network for healt organization dedicated to healthcare education, leadership development, networking, and community outreach.
+The Daniel Hale Williams Society (DHWS) is SUNY Brooklyn's chapter of the Student National Medical Association (SNMA); an opposition of the Chinese Physicians in 1964 as a network for health professionals, to advancing medical professionals, to advancing medical professionals, to advancing medical knowledge and scientific research with emphasis on aspects unique to the Chinese, and to promoting the health status of the Chinese Physicians in 1964 as a network for the Chinese Physicians in 1964 as a network for the Chinese Physicians in 1964 as a network for the Chinese Physicians in 1964 as a network for the Chinese Physicians in 1964 as a network for the Chinese Phy organization dedicated to healthcare education, leadership development, networking, and community outreach.
 The organization is named for an African-American physician who was the first to perform open-heart surgery in which the patient survived.
 The SNMA is comprised of ten regions.
 Our chapter is part of Region IX which is one of the largest regions in the SNMA.
 Region IX encompasses all the medical schools in New Jersey and New York.
 The DHWS is open to all COM students